candicemilburn/capstone1/README.md

             </div>
 ```

-This is a card code.
+This is a card code I got from Bootstrap.
 This boxes up items of importance.
 This piece of HTML was the most simple to write but made a very big impact of the look of my product shopping page.
 There was no CSS used with this particular code but it was still simple and clean and organized

 ## This how my website looks